samuller/pgmerge/docs/faq.md

 It depends.
 If you want the fastest possible way to import lots of data, then *no*.
 Consider using the built-in `pg_restore` utility or manually using the `COPY` command.
 These tools are more mature and should be very reliable.
 A good guide is available in the [PostgreSQL documentation][1].

-If you want a simple method that'll be the same when importing your initial data and any future updates, then pgmerge could work well.
+If you want a simple method that'll work the same for importing your initial data and any future updates to the data, then pgmerge could work well.

 [1]: https://www.postgresql.org/docs/current/static/populate.html